 A person who feels that s/he may have had too much to drink and is a good distance from home, therefore, has a decision to make.
 Should s/he rest of sleep for a while in the car, risking drawing the attention of law enforcement, or should s/he risk driving home with all of the potential danger that choice entails.
 The law views both of those choices equally.
 Granted, the penalties increase dramatically is someone is injured as a result of the choice to avoid detection by law enforcement and make your way home.
 However, the simple act of sleeping while intoxicated is penalized equally with driving while intoxicated if either act is discovered by law enforcement before you make it home.

 It’s not only the court penalties that equate cruising down the highway with sleeping in a parking lot.
 There is also an “automatic” 6 month license suspension for sleeping while intoxicated that is imposed by the DMV separate from the minimum mandatory penalties that the court must impose.
 The total minimum license suspension for those discovered sleeping while intoxicated is 16 months.

 The cost of sleeping while intoxicated is similar as well.
 The court will require those convicted of sleeping while intoxicated to submit to a substance use disorder evaluation.
 The mandatory requirements are not eased for those responsible enough to choose not to drive home.

-Before the senseless dominos begin to fall, contact the best NH DWI lawyer you can.
+Before the senseless dominos begin to fall, contact an experienced and tenacious NH DWI lawyer.
 ATTORNEY SHAWN SWEENEY has nearly 20 years of experience to bring to your case.
 You need the expertise of a lawyer who has been there many times.
 Attorney Sweeney offers a FREE CONSULTATION to help you understand the charges against you and the best path to avoid the most serious consequences when you have been charged with DUI.
 CALL (603) 589-8015.